jamesmontemagno/monkey-cache/README.md

     Barrel.Current.Empty(key: url);
 ```

-The above shows how you can integrate MonkeyCache into your existing source code without any modifications to your network code.
+The above shows how you can integrate Monkey Cache into your existing source code without any modifications to your network code.
 However, MonkeyCache can help you there too!
 MonkeyCache also offers helpers when dealing with network calls via HttpCache.

 HttpCache balances on top of the Barrel and offers helper methods to pass in a simple url that will handle adding and updating data into the Barrel based on the ETag if possible.